Skip to main content

 “Because…” The man turned over a leaf of the rules book he was carrying, wrapped in a piece of cloth.
 “Every rule says you must have a queen beside you for the coronation.
 I cannot find a rule where you can be coronated alone.”

 “A queen?”
 The chief of ministers gasped.
 “Where will we find a queen befitting to be the Maharani of Magadha on such short notice?”
-Chandra frowned slightly at his words; the ripples on his forehead caused the vermillion drawn crescent moon on his forehead to fold.
+Chandra frowned slightly at his words; the ripples on his forehead caused the vermillion drawn crescent moon to fold.
 Before he could speak, a soldier came in and bowed.

 “What do we do with the retrieved body?” he asked as the celebrating court fell into odd silence.
 A few of them wondered if they were asked, they would suggest displaying the body of the shameful king who lost to the Shakas and was humiliated in public.
 They eyed Chandra, looking a little pale in contemplation.